yusinto/indigo/_posts/2016-09-03-docker-ecs-terraform-react.markdown

 docker build -t reactjunkie:v1 .
 {% endhighlight %}

 Docker will build an image named "reactjunkie:v1" using the Dockerfile specified in the current directory (represented by the "." at the end).
+You can see it by issuing the command:

+{% highlight bash %}
+docker images
+{% endhighlight %}

+You should see two images; the latest node base image which gets downloaded when docker built our image and our reactjunkie:v1 image.

-## Step 5: Start the app
+## Step 5: Run the docker container

 Now we have an image, we can start a container based on that image and run our app!

 {% highlight bash %}
-docker run -d -p 3033:3033 reactjunkie:v1
+docker run -d -p 8080:3000 reactjunkie:v1
 {% endhighlight %}

+This command tells docker to run the default CMD command specified in the last line of our Dockerfile above.
+As we will see shortly we can override this default by issuing our own commands.

+<p>The -d flag tells docker to detach from the container process after issuing the command so we regain control of our terminal window.</p>
+The -p flag maps the port on your mac (the host) to the container port.
+Hit [http://localhost:8080](http://localhost:8080){:target="_blank"} and you should be able to see the app running!

-## Step 6: Add entrypoints for lint, test and run
+## Step 6: Running lint and test

+I've setup eslint in this project which you can download in [github](https://github.com/yusinto/docker){:target="_blank"}.
+As mentioned in the previous step, we should be able to issue a command to our running container to override the default CMD instruction.
+So let's do that:

+{% highlight bash %}
+docker run -i --rm reactjunkie:v1 npm run lint
+{% endhighlight %}

+<p>The -i flag tells docker to run in "interactive" mode so we can see eslint console output from the container.</p>
+<p>The --rm flag tells docker to automatically clean up the container and remove its file system when the it exits.</p>
+<p>Then npm run lint is the command that overrides the default CMD instruction in our Dockerfile.
+When you run the command you should be able to see
+that eslint has run successfully.
+You can use the exact same technique to execute npm test to run tests.
+I haven't included tests in this project so
+I'll skip that for now.</p>

 ## Step 7: Push image to ecs

-####Lill: Standard es6 class method
-{% highlight c# %}
-{% endhighlight %}
+So now we have our image on our local machine, we need a way to export it to a central place so it can be shared with other developers, build systems and so on.
+Docker has dockerhub which does exactly that, but in this example we'll use ECR which is aws' offering.

+To be continued...

 ## What's next?
 I'll be attending [NDC Sydney](http://ndcsydney.com/){:target="_blank"} on 3-5 August.
 If you are around, please say hello otherwise